-Yeshiva Davis is a Licensed Marriage and Family Therapist (MFC 52250) with a B.A. in Communications, and Minors in both Psychology and English from Framingham State University.
-She also received an M.B.A. with a concentration in Marketing from Northeastern University and a M.A. in Clinical Psychology with an Emphasis in Marriage and Family Therapy from Pepperdine University.
+Yeshiva Davis is a Licensed Marriage and Family Therapist (MFC 52250) with a B.A. in Communications and Minors in both Psychology and English from Framingham State University.
+She also received an M.B.A. with a concentration in Marketing from Northeastern University and an M.A. in Clinical Psychology with an Emphasis in Marriage and Family Therapy from Pepperdine University.

 Yeshiva started her career in corporate America.
-She worked for companies like Bank of America, John Hancock, and Avon Products Inc. While in corporate America, her career experience focused on relationship management, training, marketing and communication campaigns.
-Now she uses those same skills to foster better family communication, train parents how to “market and sell” their ideas to their kids and shows adults how to better manage inter- family relationships to achieve their individual and family goals.
+She worked for companies like Bank of America, John Hancock, and Avon Products Inc. While in corporate America, her career experience focused on relationship management, training, marketing, and communication campaigns.
+Now she uses those same skills to foster better family communication, train parents how to “market and sell” their ideas to their kids, and show adults how to better manage inter-family relationships to achieve their individual and family goals.

-She is an advisory board member of the Boris Lawrence Henson Foundation (BLHF) a non- profit started by actress Taraji P. Henson in honor of her father who had PTSD.
-Yeshiva is on the Pepperdine Alumni Leadership Council, and a former board member of Legacy Ladies, Inc. Yeshiva has been a contributing therapist on the OWN network’s show #LoveGoals, VH1’s Couples Therapy and Entertainment Tonight’s The Insider.
+She is an advisory board member of the Boris Lawrence Henson Foundation (BLHF), a non-profit started by actress Taraji P. Henson in honor of her father who had PTSD.
+Yeshiva is on the Pepperdine Alumni Leadership Council and is a former board member of Legacy Ladies, Inc. Yeshiva has been a contributing therapist on the OWN network’s show #LoveGoals, VH1’s Couples Therapy and Entertainment Tonight’s The Insider.